wschenk/willschenk.com/content/articles/2015/slow-data-and-fast-sites.md

 ---
 title: Slow data and Fast Sites
 subtitle: building fast, searchable, functional sites that fail gracefully
-tags: middleman, ruby, howto, static_sites, overview
+tags:
+  - middleman
+  - ruby
+  - howto
+  - static_sites
+  - overview
 date: 2015-05-08
+aliases:
+  - "/slow-data-and-fast-sites/"
 ---
 This article walks through the motivations driving and benefits of using a the Seed Architecture for building performant websites using Middleman, React, and a seperate API server such as Parse.
 The benefits are: